Terms & Conditions

 23.1.
 To terminate this Contract, the Customer must provide the Supplier with no less than 6 months prior written notice.
-Termination of this Agreement during the Contracted period will lead to charges equating to an average of the last 3 months’ revenue multiplied by the number of months remaining within the Contract term.
+Termination of this Agreement during the Contracted period will lead to charges equating to an average of the last 3 months invoice revenue, or anticipated charges if 3 invoices have not been generated, multiplied by the number of months remaining within the Contract term.
 Where this cancellation notification is not forthcoming, the cancellation fee will be equal to an average of the last 3 months billing multiplied by the remaining Contract term, which the Customer agrees represents a genuine estimate of the loss suffered as a result of the breach.

 23.2.
 The Customer hereby agrees to repay in full, all termination charges paid by the Supplier to a previous Supplier on behalf of the Customer should the Customer end this Contract at any time prior to the minimum term expiring.